kishore665/CodeAlpha2/README.md

 # CodeAlpha2
-this project contains hangman game and stock portfolio tracker built with java.
+this project contains hangman game stock portfolio tracker and chatbot built with java.